 - Using your dominant hand, repeatedly drill holes along the line.
 Test the strength of the first “line” of holes periodically.

 - Attempt to snap the wood along the line when ready.

 - Clean the wood edges with sandpaper or a rasp.

-If you plan, you can make complicated patterns to make your desired shape using your drill bit.
+If you want, you can make complicated patterns to make your desired shape using your drill bit.
 You can either cut straight or make curved cuts.

 Option #5: Plane

-A plane is used to create a smooth finish off the flat side of pieces of wood.
-It is also used to round off the rough edges of workpieces.
+A plane is a tool utilized to achieve a smooth finish on the flat side of wood pieces.
+It is also handy for rounding off the rough edges of workpieces.